Azerbaijan Country Commercial Guide

 U.S. agricultural equipment and used equipment dealers should consider personally traveling to rural markets to meet with target audiences such as farmers and large private holding companies active in agricultural processing.
 The Azerbaijani government is also interested in promoting small-scale dairy processing in rural areas.
 Currently, there is high demand for agricultural consulting in international certification and distribution.

 Azerbaijan’s returned territories have created new opportunities in agriculture for both local and international companies.
-One important area is the need for feasibility studies to identify agricultural potential in the returned territories.
-The Azerbaijani government is also paying increasing attention to the country’s diminishing water resources.
+In the returned territories feasibility studies are needed to identify agricultural potential.
+The Azerbaijani government is paying increasing attention to the country’s diminishing water resources.
 In 2020, Azerbaijan announced a new commission on water resource preservation that is primarily tasked with improving water use in the country’s growing agriculture sector.
+In 2023, the State Water Reserves Agency was established to improve irrigation and water resources management.
+The Agency also now holds the former assets of Azersu and the Azerbaijan Melioration and Water Management companies.
 As the government considers ways to improve Azerbaijan’s irrigation systems and processes, there may be new export opportunities for companies specializing in water-efficient irrigation systems or water management solutions.
-On March 30, 2023, the State Water Reserves Agency was established with its mandate to use water resources effectively by improving irrigation and water resources management.
-The Agency also now controls the former property of Azersu and the Azerbaijan Melioration and Water Management joint-stock companies.
+A key initiative supporting government water management efforts is the annual Baku Water Week event, a major international exhibition and conference focused on water management that brings together producers, government agencies, foreign investors, and technology providers to explore cooperation and long-term partnerships.

 Resources